carnegiequarry/digitalquarryproject/README.md

 <li> style.css <br>(the stylesheet)
 </ul>

 <p>Create a database table for the data.
-In phpMyAdmin, create a table named "modernQuarryFossilData" and columns to match each column in the spreadsheet.
+In phpMyAdmin, create a table in the database of your choice named "modernQuarryFossilData" and columns to match each column in the spreadsheet.
 Then import the spreadsheet file into the table.
 We've had the best luck with using a CSV file format for the spreadsheet, which you can select from the "File > Download as" menu in Google Drive.</p>

 <p>Once your table is created, you will have to replace the "xxxxxxxxxxxx" fields in modal.php with the login info for your database.</p>